intcooper/MMExNotifier/README.md

 ## Compatibility

-MMExNotifier has been tested on Windows 10.
+MMExNotifier has been tested on Windows 10 and Windows 11.

 ## Known Issues